 Platelet Rich Plasma Therapy

 Platelet-rich plasma therapy, known as PRP, takes minimally-invasive cosmetic enhancement to an extraordinary new level.
 When combined with advanced microneedling treatment, PRP therapy gives both women and men a new way to enhance the skin and address common conditions such as wrinkles, mild acne scars, and uneven pigmentation without the need for surgical intervention.
-During your consultation at Premier Plastic Surgery & Spa, Dr. John Michael Sarbak or Dr. Amy Simon will talk with you about this innovative treatment and help you determine whether PRP therapy is right for your goals.
+During your consultation at Premier Plastic Surgery & Spa, Dr. John Michael Sarbak will talk with you about this innovative treatment and help you determine whether PRP therapy is right for your goals.

 - What is PRP Therapy?